gyd1990/scRNAseq_batchEffects/initial_benchmarking/README.md

 The parameters for generating the datasets are written into a csv file.
 In the subdirectories of each of the 3 simulations you will find the 3 gitbooks about *Data Quality*, *Benchmarking*, and *Data Characterization*.
 The actual `sce` object of the dataset can be found in *intermediate_data*, the results of the benchmarking in *results*.

+## Analyse Results

+In two reports results are analysed (*benchmarking_results*) and a scDD-edgeR ensemble is derived (*consensus_approach*).
+Render both reports with:

+    Rscript -e 'rmarkdown::render("benchmarking_results.Rmd")'
+    Rscript -e 'rmarkdown::render("consensus_approach.Rmd")'

+They will create html reports and a few *rds* files.

 **Packages**